PUBLISH DATE: Jun 24 2024

 Cloud growth

-In the end, let’s take a look at the difference between two types of cloud ERP software, cloud and on-premise ERPs.
+In the end, let’s take a look at the difference between ERP software types, cloud and on-premise ERPs.
 We believe that it’s quite significant:

 Ownership cost